Kiwi Keepers Pilot Embeds Pro-Nature Identity in Young Learners

 Joseph Merz

-Following the success, Ruahine School has confirmed it will continue running the programme annually, and the Merz Institute has donated enough materials to put another 1,500 students through Kiwi Keepers.
+Following the success, Ruahine School has confirmed it will continue running the programme annually, and the Merz Institute has donated enough materials to put another 1,500 students through the Kiwi Keepers program.

 Share this article: